Leash pulling is a huge but common problem for dog owners. Not only is pulling on the leash uncomfortable for you, but also for your dog.

 Humans and dogs aren’t compatible walking partners.
 A dog’s natural and comfortable walking pace is much faster than ours.
 During a walk, a dog’s primary concern is to run and explore the environment.
 Having to walk beside a person’s side requires a level of impulse control.
 As you can imagine, this can be difficult for some dogs to develop.

-Read more to find out how to stop your dog pulling on the leash.
+Let’s take a look at how to stop your dog pulling on the leash.

 Why do dogs pull on the leash?